 I just came home from my vacation: I took my nephew on a graduation trip, – although two years later because of the pandemic – and he chose New York.
 This was his first time in North America.
 I’ve been to New York many times, and didn’t expect it to be a new experience.
-But it was, because I got to see the city through his eyes.
+But it was, because I got to see the city through of a new generation.
 And that led to new insights for me as well.

 When we walked through NYC, he pointed out sights that I had not noticed before.
 Or that I thought were special.
 But to him they were, because he knew them from movies he watched or games he played, and now he saw them in real life.
 Also, I hardly ever eat fast food.
 But because he’d seen all the chains in series, he wanted to try a couple.
 And guess what: the food wasn’t as bad as I expected.
 Some of it was actually quite okay.